-If you would like to attend the workshop please complete this registration form.
-Places are limited.
+Places are limited, if you would like to attend the workshop please complete the registration form.

-All registrations forms should be completed and returned to Amy Brushwood by 30 June 2016.
+All registration forms should be completed and returned to Amy Brushwood by 7 July 2016.

 If you require more information about the workshop please call the CEPAR office on +612 9931 9202 or email email@example.com